Results may vary from person to person

 What is a face lift?

-If you have been looking in the mirror, putting your fingers on your mid-cheeks and lifted towards the top of your ears then you are thinking of a face lift.
+If you have been looking in the mirror, putting your fingers on your mid-cheeks and lifted towards the top of your ears then you may be thinking of a face lift.

 Dr Oates has probably performed more face lift surgeries in Perth than any other doctor.
 Returning from training in the USA in 1999, Dr Oates’ first operation was a face lift.
 He introduced and popularised short incision lifts (known as the S-Lift) and MACS lift to Western Australia.
 He has a huge experience with SMAS lifting; pulling on the deeper layer of muscle and fibrous tissue that gives strength to the face lift.
 After a series of conferences and workshops, Academy has changed to using the Deep Plane Face Lift.